Physics engine

 A physics engine is computer software that provides an approximate simulation of certain physical systems, typically classical dynamics, including rigid body dynamics (including collision detection), soft body dynamics, and fluid dynamics.
 It is of use in the domains of computer graphics, video games and film (CGI).
 Their main uses are in video games (typically as middleware), in which case the simulations are in real-time.
 The term is sometimes used more generally to describe any software system for simulating physical phenomena, such as high-performance scientific simulation.

 Description

 There are generally two classes of physics engines: real-time and high-precision.
-High-precision physics engines require more processing power to calculate very precise physics and are usually used by scientists and computer-animated movies.
+High-precision physics engines require more processing power to calculate very precise physics and are usually used by scientists and prerendered computer animation, such as movies.
 Real-time physics engines—as used in video games and other forms of interactive computing—use simplified calculations and decreased accuracy to compute in time for the game to respond at an appropriate rate for game play.
 A physics engine is essentially a big calculator that does mathematics needed to simulate physics.